starseeker/stepmod_mirror/ballots/ballots/ap203e2dis_wg12/readme.txt

      ant all

    This will create a directory:
-     stepmod/ballots/isohtml/ap203e2dis_wg12
+     stepmod/ballots/isohtml/ap203

+   Note the EXPRESS files (arm.exp, mim.exp, arm_lf.exp, mim_lf.exp) of any module to
-4) Add the EXPRESS files into a separate directory for the ballot process:
+   be balloted will have been copied into a separate directory for the ballot process:
-   Run stepmod/utils/getBallotExpress.wsf

-   This will copy all the arm.exp and mim.exp files from the modules for ballot into a directory:
-     stepmod/ballots/isohtml/ap203e2dis_wg12/express
+     stepmod/ballots/isohtml/ap203/express

    Each file will be renamed:
    part<part_no><status>_<wgnumber><mim|arm>.exp